Referencing

 Intent and Overview

 The College’s goal is to train and support all students so that all students can meet the requirements of their course.
 Some students will need focused or individualised support to meet their course requirements.
 To identify such students, course progress is monitored regularly and support is offered to students who are not progressing satisfactorily.
 Our approach to course progress is also used to identify students who may not be giving their studies the appropriate focus.
-This is especially the case for international students, where making satisfactory course progress is a requirement of their visa, and failure to do so may lead to their being reported to DIBP.
+This is especially the case for international students, where making satisfactory course progress is a requirement of their visa, and failure to do so may lead to a breach in their Student Visa conditions and reported via PRISMS.

 All students are required to maintain an acceptable standard of course progress to pass their course.
-Students are deemed to be performing at an unsatisfactory level when they fail to submit 50% or more of their assessments or have received marks of “Not Yet Competent” in 50% or more of their subjects.
+Students are deemed to be performing at an unsatisfactory level in Vocational courses when they fail to submit 50% or more of their assessments or have received marks of “Not Yet Competent” in 50% or more of their subjects.
 Furthermore, students who receive “NYC” in between 33% to 49% of their assessments or subjects are considered to be at risk of unsatisfactory course progress.
+For Higher Education courses when they do not complete 50% or more of a semesters study load.

-Note: Students must also meet the requirements of HILC’s Attendance and Behavioural policies to maintain their place in their course.
+Note: Students must also meet the requirements of HLC’s Attendance and Behavioural policies to maintain their place in their course.

 Course Progress and Student Support Table